 Enter the Cotopaxi Allpa 35L Travel Pack.
 This is the stuff Type A dreams are made of, my friends.

-I was pretty stoked when I heard that Cotopaxi was releasing a “big sister” to the Nazca backpack earlier this year.
+I was pretty stoked when I heard that Cotopaxi was releasing a “big sister” to the Nazca backpack earlier this year, as I’ve quickly become obsessed with these Cotopaxi bags.
 The Allpa backpack was launched through an Indiegogo campaign, and Cotopaxi managed to smash their goal of $50K–raising over $1.3 million to kick off production.
 Crazy!

 I’m excited to finally have my hands on one, and I’m excited to share my thoughts with you after having road tested it.
-Here’s a breakdown of the features, a sneak peek inside with my unboxing, what I like, and what I might change.
+In this Cotopaxi Allpa 35L review, I’m sharing a breakdown of the features, a sneak peek inside with my unboxing, what I like, and what I might change.

 Disclosure: Many thanks to Cotopaxi for sending me a sample of the Allpa 35L so that I could share it with you.
 As I mentioned in my post about the Nazca 24L, I’ve been following them for quite some time and love what they’re all about.
 Although this product was provided free of cost, I was not required to write a positive review.
 All opinions expressed are my own, and I’m always committed to bringing you genuine content with real facts, photos, and thoughts.Want to keep your carry-on luggage ultra organized and support a company that gives back?
 Check out this #travel backpack review featuring the @Cotopaxi Allpa!Click To Tweet